diypool/diy/docs/SetupACardanoStakePool.md

 nixos-rebuild switch
 ```

-Note that in cardano-node 1.27.0, IOHK started using `fetchGit` in their nix configuration.
+Note that in cardano-node 1.27.0, IOG started using `fetchGit` in their nix configuration.
 Apparently, this requires `git` binary to be installed to work properly.
 See this
 [issue](https://github.com/NixOS/nixpkgs/issues/46603) on NixOS for more info.